 The Parts Two and Three of the Comprehensive Exam:

-- Literature Review: This section of the exam will require the student to demonstrate mastery of the literature on a broad topic, geographic region, or time period.
-This question will require the student to draw on a wide range of past research, fill in gaps in knowledge, and will often focus on large questions, thereby encouraging synthesis and critical thinking.
-This not a research paper, but rather a review of the literature on a chosen topic.
-The goal is to gain a broad sense of what has been written on the topic, assess differences in interpretation, and determine unexplored areas of inquiry.
+- Literature Review/Research Question: Professors will approach this question in one of two ways.
+For some this section of the exam will require the student to demonstrate mastery of the literature on a topic, geographic region, or time period in order to gain a broad sense of what has been written on the topic, assess differences in interpretation, and determine unexplored areas of inquiry.
+For others this question will require the student to draw on a wide range of past research, fill in gaps in knowledge, and will often focus on large questions, thereby encouraging synthesis and critical thinking.
 Typically, this portion of the exam is 13-15 pages.